 We may ask for proof of your No Claim Discount (NCD).
 If we do, it must:

-Here are several ways that could help save you money on your premium and get the best van insurance.
+Here are several ways that could help save you money on your premium while still getting van insurance that suits your business needs.

-Bigger engines mean vans have more speed, that increase the risk of them being involved in an accident - which pushes premiums up.
+Bigger engines mean vans have more speed, which increases the risk of them being involved in a traffic collision or road accident - which pushes premiums up.
 Opting for smaller engines can bring van insurance prices down.

-The more your van is on the road, the more likely it is to be involved in an accident.
+The more your van is on the road, the more likely it is to be involved in a traffic collision.
 That's why having a higher yearly mileage can increase your insurance costs.
 Try to keep your mileage in check as much as possible by only driving when necessary.
-Log your miles accurately and give the correct number when it's time to renew.
+Log your miles accurately, and give the correct number when it's time to renew.
 Rounding your mileage up might be less hassle, but it could also bump up your premium.

 Having more drivers on an insurance policy may push up premiums.
 And if you have a young driver (under 25) or someone with a claims history, points, or convictions named on the policy, then be ready for costs to increase.
 Before adding more named drivers, think carefully about whether they really need to be able to drive the van.